MinecraftForge/Documentation/docs/effects/sounds.md

   1. `playSound(EntityPlayer, BlockPos, SoundEvent, SoundCategory, volume, pitch)`
       - Simply forwards to the overload immediately below this one, adding 0.5 to each coordinate of the `BlockPos` given
   2. `playSound(EntityPlayer, double x, double y, double z, SoundEvent, SoundCategory, volume, pitch)`
-      - LOGICAL SERVER: Plays the Sound Event to everyone nearby EXCEPT the passed in player.
+      - **Logical Server**: Plays the Sound Event to everyone nearby **except** the passed in player.
 Player can be null.
-      - LOGICAL CLIENT: If the passed in player is *the* client player, plays the  Sound Event to the client player
+      - **Logical Client**: If the passed in player is *the* client player, plays the  Sound Event to the client player
-      - USEFUL FOR: The correspondence between the behaviours implies that these two methods are to be called from some player-initiated code that will be run on both logical sides at the same time - the logical client handles playing it to the user and the logical server handles everyone else hearing it without re-playing it to the original user.
+      - **Useful for**: The correspondence between the behaviours implies that these two methods are to be called from some player-initiated code that will be run on both logical sides at the same time - the logical client handles playing it to the user and the logical server handles everyone else hearing it without re-playing it to the original user.
       - They can also be used to play any sound in general at any position serverside by calling it on the logical server and passing in a `null` player, thus letting everyone hear it.

   3. `playSound(double x, double y, double z, SoundEvent, SoundCategory, volume, pitch, distanceDelay)`
-      - LOGICAL CLIENT: Just plays the Sound Event in the client world.
+      - **Logical Server**: Just plays the Sound Event in the client world.
 If `distanceDelay` is true, then delays the sound based on how far it is from the player.
 Used for thunder.
-      - LOGICAL SERVER: NO-OP
+      - **Logical Client**: NO-OP
-      - USEFUL FOR: This method only works clientside, and thus is useful for sounds that you send in custom packets, or other client-only effect-type sounds.
+      - **Useful for**: This method only works clientside, and thus is useful for sounds that you send in custom packets, or other client-only effect-type sounds.

 In `WorldClient`: